Early life of Isaac Newton

-Newton at 12 in an imaginary portrait from the 19th century, showing what he would have probably looked like by the time he enrolled in The King's School, Grantham.
+Newton at 12 in an imaginary portrait from the 19th century, showing how he may have looked around the time he enrolled in The King's School, Grantham.

 The following article is part of a biography of Sir Isaac Newton, the English mathematician and scientist, author of the Principia.
 It portrays the years after Newton's birth in 1643, his education, as well as his early scientific contributions, before the writing of his main work, the Principia Mathematica, in 1685.

 Overview of Newton's life

 Sir Isaac Newton is known for many scientific findings.
 These discoveries include the laws of motion, the theory of gravity, and basic calculus.
 Although Newton was predominantly known for his discoveries in mathematics and physics, he also put much effort and study into chemistry, biblical history, and optics.
 One of Newton's most famous writings was the Principia where he described some of his major findings of time, physics, mathematics, and calculus.
 Although his theories soon became universal, he faced much opposition to his early theories.
 Specifically, his theory of gravity faced criticism from leading scientists such as Christiaan Huygens and Leibniz.
 After a few years of debate, Newton's concept of gravity became universally accepted as he became the dominant figure in the European continent.